iced-rs/book/src/faq.md

 - [Kraken] has been shipping [a desktop application](https://www.kraken.com/en-es/desktop) to thousands of users for years.
 - [System76] maintains [a soft fork] that powers their new [COSMIC] desktop environment.
 - Plenty of popular open-source projects use it—like [Halloy] and [Sniffnet].
+- Many users build and share cool stuff every day in [our Discord server].

 Check out the [project showcase] if you want to find out more.